H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: estimate

 \section{$C^{\alpha}$ estimate}

 Here we prove the interior H\"older estimate for $n\leq 9$.
 It yields, in particular, an interior $L^\infty$ bound for stable solutions.

-\begin{proof}[Proof of the H\"older estimate \eqref{eq:Ca L1 int} in Theorem \ref{thm:0}] We may assume $3 \leq n \leq 9$.
-Indeed, in case $n\leq2$ one can easily reduce the problem to the case $n=3$ by adding artificial variables.
-This simply means looking at the function of two variables (or, respectively, of one variable) as a function of three variables which does not depend on the third Euclidean variable (or, respectively, on the last two variables).
+\begin{proof}[Proof of the H\"older estimate \eqref{eq:Ca L1 int} in Theorem \ref{thm:0}] We may assume $3 \leq n \leq 9$ ---~note that $n\geq 3$ is needed to use Proposition~\ref{prop:1}.
+Indeed, in case $n\leq 2$ one can easily reduce the problem to the case $n=3$ by adding artificial variables.\footnote{While writing this work, we have found a direct, alternative, proof for $n=2$ which does not require going to $\R^3$.
+It is as follows.
+One uses the higher integrability estimate \eqref{eq:W12 L1 int} of Theorem~\ref{thm:0}, which is proven in Section~6 for $n\geq 2$.
+From this, one concludes by using Morrey's embedding (see Theorem~\ref{thmC2} or \cite[Theorem 7.19]{GT}).
+Alternatively, instead of our results of Section~6, one can use Gehring's lemma (as described in the following Footnote~\ref{foot-Gehring}) after using Propositions~\ref{prop:2} and \ref{prop:3} to get that the $L^2$ norm of the gradient in $B_{1/2}$ is controlled by the $L^1$ norm of the gradient in the larger ball $B_1$.} This simply means looking at the function of two variables (respectively, of one variable) as a function of three variables which does not depend on the third Euclidean variable (restpectively, on the last two variables).
 Note that both the equation and the stability condition are preserved under this procedure.